ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 This constraint can be activated by stating `icc = 76` in the input file

 Eich et.al has given a usable formula for the critical separatrix density in terms of fundamental plasma parameters[^4].
-A function for the balloning paramater at the separatrix $(\alpha_{\text{sep}}^{\text{crit}})$ is seen to increase about linearly with the separatrix density normalized to Greenwald density.
+A function for the ballooning parameter at the separatrix $(\alpha_{\text{sep}}^{\text{crit}})$ is seen to increase about linearly with the separatrix density normalised to Greenwald density.
 This is seen in JET and ASDEX based on Thomson-scattering measurements, a clear correlation of the density limit of the tokamak H-mode high-confinement regime with the approach to the ideal ballooning instability threshold at the periphery of the plasma.

 $$